Gypsum

 Crystal System:

 The typical gypsum mineral is selenite.
-It is often clear like glas, and the crystals form sometimes large plates.
-This plates were used for a very long time, for glass windows and for vitrines.
-In Germany it was called Marienglas (Mary's glas) as it was used to cover small pictures of Mary.
+It is often transparent and the crystals sometimes form large plates.
+These plates were once used for glass windows and display cabinets.
+In Germany, it was called Marienglas, as it was also used to cover small pictures of the Virgin Mary.